 At the core of fasting is the principle that we cannot take up anything new when our hands are already full.
 By removing something from our life we create room for God.
 Fasting also serves as a reminder to turn to God.
 Each time a hunger pang hits, for instance, we have a tangible reminder to pray.

 Motive for fasting is the key.
 Let me say it like this…the only motivation for fasting is to draw near to God.
 Fasting is opening yourself to God; inviting God to speak while you listen; acknowledging your total need for God.
 Anything else is a false fast or maybe better put “a diet”.

-Let me say that not everyone can fast from food due to health concerns.
-But everyone can fast from something.
+While not everyone can fast from food due to health concerns, but everyone can fast from something.
 The concept of fasting can be effective by abstaining from something else in your life such as your phone or TV or even riding in a car.
 Imagine spending a day walking or riding a bike to where you need to go and use that time in prayer?
 Or not sitting looking at FaceBook or email and instead giving that time to prayer?
 You get the idea…